lantunes/CrystaLLM/README.md

 ```

 This will produce the `cifs_v1_preproc.pkl.gz` file, which contains a serialized Python list of 2,285,719 augmented
-CIF strings.
-The number of processes can be specified with the `workers` argument, to speed up processing.
+CIF strings, each as a 2-tuple, `(ID, CIF string)`, where every ID is unique.
+The number of processes can be specified
+with the `workers` argument, to speed up processing.

 Alternatively, the `cifs_v1_preproc.pkl.gz` file can be downloaded directly:

 ```shell
 $ python bin/download.py cifs_v1_preproc.pkl.gz
 ```

+The `cifs_v1_preproc.tar.gz` file can also be downloaded and converted locally to the `cifs_v1_preproc.pkl.gz` file using
+the `tar_to_pickle.py` script.

 ### Splitting the Dataset into Train, Validation and Test Sets